Wecyclers

 Wecyclers is a waste management company in Nigeria that helps low-income communities exchange their recyclable waste which is measured in kilograms for cash and other rewards.

 History

 The waste management company Wecyclers began as a student project in respect to this, Bilikiss Adebiyi-Abiola has now modified it into a social enterprise that combats Lagos' garbage crisis and encourages low-income communities to turn refuse into revenue.

 In 2012, Wecyclers was founded by Bilikiss Adebiyi-Abiola and her co-founders.
 Wecyclers uses low-cost cargo bicycles to provide convenient recycling services to households across Nigeria.

+In 2023 the company gained funding for a plant in Ogun State that will be able to recycle PET bottles funded by a Norwegian initiative.

 Partnership

 Wecyclers is in partnership with various organizations which includes; Nestle Nigeria, Guinness Nigeria and Lagos State Waste Management Authority.

+In 2023 the company joined a partnership with Unilever and the UK government organised by Societe Generale.
+Wecyclers was to receive funds for expansion and they targeted a collection of 30,000 tonnes of waste plastic to be collected over the next five years.
+Unilever saw their investment as keeping plastics out of the environment in Nigeria.